niek95/Data_project/PROGRESS.md

 that didn't work.
 Apparently datamaps needs an id to link data to the map.
 Need to add this to the json file.
 Wrote a small python script to add it.
 Map finally displays correct colours.

+### Day 13
+Added hour to json file and removed time and precinct entirely after processing in order to get a smaller file size and faster displaying speed.
+This way all information is encoded in the json file itself so it contains no more redundant information.
+Now to find a way to loop through everything based on the chosen time period.